 All application materials should be submitted online.

-For details, on submitting your application, please see the Graduate Studies website.
+For details on submitting your application, please see Graduate Studies application website.

 Frequently Asked Questions